Robustness- and weight-based resource measures without convexity restriction: Multicopy witness and operational

 For example, consider two thermal baths with the same Hamiltonian $H$ at inverse temperatures $\beta_1$ and $\beta_2$, respectively.
 The thermal state corresponding to each thermal bath is given as $\gamma_{\beta_i} \coloneqq \mathrm{e}^{-\beta_i H} / \tr[\mathrm{e}^{-\beta_i H}]$ for $i=1,2$.
 The set of free states should be given as

 \end{example}

-\begin{example}[Multipartite Entanglement] In the context of multipartite entanglement, multipartite states in the union of the sets of partition-separable states with respect to different bipartitions cannot have genuine multipartite entanglement (GME)~\cite{Yamasaki2022activationofgenuine,Palazuelos2022genuinemultipartite}.
-For any state out of this non-convex set, one can obtain GME from many copies of the state, which is called GME activation and characterizes this non-convex set from a resource perspective~\cite{Yamasaki2022activationofgenuine,Palazuelos2022genuinemultipartite}. \end{example}
+\begin{example}[Multipartite Entanglement] In the context of multipartite entanglement, multipartite states in the union of the sets of partition-separable states with respect to different bipartitions cannot have genuine multipartite entanglement~\cite{Yamasaki2022activationofgenuine,Palazuelos2022genuinemultipartite}.
+For any state out of this non-convex set, one can obtain genuine multipartite entanglement from many copies of the state, which is known as genuine multipartite entanglement activation and characterizes this non-convex set from a resource perspective~\cite{Yamasaki2022activationofgenuine,Palazuelos2022genuinemultipartite}. \end{example}

 We introduce a concept of \textit{worst-case} advantage of channel discrimination in general QRTs without convexity restriction.
 This notion of worst-case advantage arises when a QRT has multiple constraints as introduced above.
 If we do not know which constraints we eventually focus on, we have to take the worst-case scenario into account.
 Here, we consider conventional channel discrimination for single copies, where $m=1$ in the $m$-input channel discrimination.
 Instead of considering the maximum success probability, we fix the measurement strategy in this case; that is, when we quantify an advantage of a resource state, we use the same measurement for the resource state and the free states.
 Let $\{p_i,\Lambda_i\}_i$ be a channel ensemble, and $\{M_i\}_i$ be a given measurement.
 Then, the advantage of a resource state $\rho$ with respect to $\mathcal{F}_k(\mathcal{H})$ can be defined as